 NPU Allocation

-The RBLN NPUs can be utilized within a Docker container for streamlined deployment and management.
-If a server has multiple RBLN NPUs, each container can be configured to use the specific NPU, enabling efficient resource allocation in the multi-NPU environment.
+RBLN NPUs can be utilized inside Docker containers, enabling controlled deployment and resource management.
+On servers with multiple NPUs, containers can be configured to use specific NPUs, enabling efficient resource allocation.

 Rebellions Scalable Design (RSD)